Scholarships & Fellowships

 Washington Sea Grant State Fellowship

-The Washington Sea Grant State Fellowship (formerly the Marc Hershman Marine Policy Fellowship) offers a unique educational opportunity for graduate students or recent graduates engaged in studies pertaining to ocean and coastal policy issues.
-This one-year paid fellowship program places highly motivated, qualified individuals with marine and coastal host offices throughout Washington.
-This opportunity provides fellows with a unique perspective on building marine policy and allows them to share their academic expertise with the host offices.
-Many former fellows have gone on to jobs in state and local government, private industry and NGOs.
+The Washington Sea Grant Hershman Fellowship offers a unique educational opportunity for soon-to-graduate or recently finished graduate students engaged in studies pertaining to ocean and coastal policy issues.
+This one-year, paid marine policy fellowship matches highly motivated, qualified individuals with host agencies, nonprofits or tribes throughout Washington State.
+The Washington Sea Grant Hershman Fellowship offers students first-hand experiences in crafting marine and natural resource policies and allows them to share their academic expertise with their host offices.

 International Students